stackpress/lib/docs/Exception.md

 An object with a `catch` method for handling errors.

-### Upgrading Errors
+### 1.6.
+Upgrading Errors

-The following example shows how to upgrade regular errors to exceptions.
+The following example shows how to upgrade regular errors to exceptions with additional context.

 ```typescript
 try {